brian95348/hyperion-dev/Section A/code-review.md

 ### Recommendations

-Since the class does not have other methods ( instance, static ) using it  with only 1 instance is overkill, the solution should be refactored using a function
+Since the class does not have other methods ( instance, static ) using it  with only 1 instance is overkill, the solution should be refactored to a function implementation.